Skip to Content

 Potential Health Benefits

-However, its benefits are minimal compared to potential digestive issues.
+However, the nutritional benefits are minimal compared to the high calories.

 Canine Lactose Intolerance and Sensitivity